Kaiede/docker-minecraft-bedrock-backup/doc/TOOL_CONFIG.md

 * `minKeep`: A minimum number of backups to keep.
 This is useful if you switch worlds on your server, as it will make sure you always have a couple backups of any world even if it hasn't been used in a while.
 This will override keepDays, and let you keep at least this many backups indefinitely.

-### Ownership (EXPERIMENTAL)
+### Ownership

 This is meant for the rare cases where files on disk need to be a very specific user and group, and/or have specific permissions.
 NAS devices being one example.
 It allows you to tell the service how to set ownership and permissions on the backups written to disk.

 This functionality may break trimming of backups if it causes the service to no longer be able to have write permissions to the backups.
+Use with caution.

 * `chown`: This sets the owner and group on backed up mcworld files.
 It works much like the `chown` command's argument, but only accepts ids, not names. **Using this requires the service to run as root which is not recommended.**